INSIGHTS IN ACTION

 ARR growth is impacted by:

-• New customer subscriptions and one-time purchases (increases net new ARR)
+• Subscriptions from new customers (customer acquisition) and one-time purchases (increases net new ARR)

 • Expansion revenue from upselling and cross-selling your existing customer base (increases net new ARR)